 Fellows have been recognized for their extraordinary nursing careers and are among the nation's most highly-educated citizens: more than 90% hold doctoral degrees and the rest have completed masters programs.
 Invitation to the fellowship represents more than recognition of one's accomplishments within the nursing profession.
-Academy fellows also have a responsibility to contribute their time and energies to the Academy and to engage with other health leaders outside the Academy in transforming America's health system by
+Academy Fellows also have a responsibility to contribute their time and energies to the Academy and to engage with other health leaders outside the Academy in transforming health systems by

 - Enhancing the quality of health and nursing care,

 - Promoting healthy aging and human development across the life continuum,

 - Strengthening the nursing and health delivery system, nationally and internationally.